MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 1. Select **Assign**, enter the users you want to assign licenses, and then select **Ok**.

    * Users with Visual Studio Enterprise subscriptions get Azure Artifacts for free.
 Make sure that your Visual Studio Enterprise subscribers have the [VS Enterprise](../organizations/security/access-levels.md) access level.
-See [Change access levels](../organizations/security/change-access-levels.md) for more details on permissions and how to change access levels.
+See [Change access levels](../organizations/security/change-access-levels.md) for more information on how to set up permissions and change access levels.

    * Users who are using an instance of TFS that's disconnected from the internet (and thus can't purchase licenses from the Marketplace) can still assign licenses purchased through an enterprise agreement.